Simpathey/Raidme/README.md

 **Outline Color:** Push square button to expand pannel, sets the color of text outline in the game

 **Defender File Path:** Put the exact file path of a png with transparent background and size 512x512 (should be drawn looking left if it is a character), I put the a free png you can use in the build folder.
-Please format the file path as such [D:/RaidMePictures/sheild.png] but don't include the square brakets.
+Please format the file path for example [C:/Users/Simpathey/Downloads/sheild.png] but don't include the square brakets.
 Notice the "slash" is a forward slash.
 Replace the path with where ever you put the png

 **Raider File Path:** Put the exact file path of a png with transparent background and size 512x512 (should be drawn looking right if it is a character), I put the a free png you can use in the build folder.
-Please format the file path as such [D:/RaidMePictures/sword.png] but don't include the square brakets.
+Please format the file path for example [C:/Users/Simpathey/Downloads/sheild.png] but don't include the square brakets.
 Notice the "slash" is a forward slash.
-Replace the path with where ever you put the png
+Replace the path with where ever you put the png.

 **Raider Command:** The command raiders type to join the battle, defaults to raid, no need to include the ! that is added automatically